Nolé Marin: Legal issues

 Nicholas Hamman-Howe sued Marin in 2010 for allegedly "attempting to exchange career help for sex".

 In 2016, Marin's booking agent Darrin Judkins sued him for failing to pay him wages owed over several months.
 Later in 2016, several of his models including Louisa Warwick, Devon White, Laura O'Neall, Lana Khanashevich, John Paul Pfeiffer and Patrick Kinnane sued him for failing to pay them for more than $500,000 owed from jobs.

-In 2017, Marin declared bankruptcy after failing to pay any of the money owed to his employee and models at his agency.
-He declared bankruptcy claiming $105,903 in liabilities and only $621 in assets.